jameschrisa/WebAnalyzeScraper/README.md

 4. Once completed, you'll receive a system notification, and the reconstructed website will be in a new directory within your Downloads folder.

-## Structure
+## Output Structure

-The scraped website will be reconstructed with the following structure in your Downloads folder:
+The scraped website will be reconstructed with a structure similar to the original website.
+Here's an example of what the output might look like:

 ```
-~/Downloads/domain_name/
+~/Downloads/example.com/
 ├── index.html
+├── assets/
-├── css/
+│   ├── css/
-│   └── [css files]
+│   │   └── styles.css
-├── js/
+│   ├── js/
+│   │   └── main.js
+│   └── images/
+│       ├── logo.png
+│       └── banner.jpg
+├── about/
+│   ├── html/
+│   │   └── team.html
+│   └── images/
+│       └── team-photo.jpg
+└── blog/
+    ├── html/
+    │   ├── post1.html
-│   └── [js files]
+    │   └── post2.html
     └── images/
+        ├── post1-image.jpg
-    └── [image files]
+        └── post2-image.jpg
 ```

+This structure:
+- Maintains the original URL paths (e.g., `/about/team.html` becomes `/about/html/team.html`)
+- Groups resources by type within each directory (css, js, images, html)
+- Keeps the relative paths intact, making it easier to understand the website's structure

+## Filename Handling

+The script removes hash values from filenames (e.g., `style.a1b2c3d4.css` becomes `style.css`) while maintaining all internal references.
+This makes the downloaded files more readable and easier to manage.

 ## Console Output